 Why avoid wheat?
 How?

-Wheat (wheat flour) is found in bread, pasta, cereal, couscous, noodles, cookies, pastry, pizza, and many packaged food products.
-Wheat flour is white powder that has been milled.
-They usually start with wheat (Triticum Aestivum) that has been genetically modified (hybridized) for many, many years to satisfy the demands of commercial bakers for elasticity and shelf-life.
-The milling and processing removes most, if not all, of the nutrients, such as zinc and B vitamins.
-So-called “whole grains” are often a marketing gimmick, since the nutrients in “whole grains” are usually removed in the milling and processing.
-Some processors add synthetic vitamins and minerals to the processed grain, but what does this tell us about the processing?
+Wheat (wheat flour) is found in bread, pasta, cereal, couscous, noodles, cookies, cakes, pastries, pizza, and many packaged food products.
+Wheat flour is a white powder that has been milled from wheat (Triticum Aestivum).
+Much wheatt has been genetically modified (hybridized) over many, many years to satisfy the demands of commercial bakers for elasticity and shelf-life.
+The milling process removes most, if not all, of the nutrients, such as zinc and B vitamins.
+So-called “whole grains” are a marketing gimmick.
+The nutrients in “whole grains” are usually removed in the milling process.
+Some processors add synthetic vitamins and minerals to the processed grain, but what does this tell you about the processing?
 Some brown bread in supermarkets has been baked with caramel coloring or molasses to make it look healthy.

 Many people eat wheat at every meal, with cereal at breakfast, bread at lunch, and pasta at dinner.

 It is not about “gluten-free”